U.S. Navy maintains grounding order for F-35 fighter jets

 | RAF FAIRFORD England

-RAF FAIRFORD England The U.S. Navy on Friday maintained a grounding order for F-35 B-model and C-model fighter jets built by Lockheed Martin Corp, saying it was still not clear what caused a massive engine failure on an Air Force F-35 jet last month.
+RAF FAIRFORD England The U.S. Navy maintained a grounding order for F-35 B-model and C-model fighter jets built by Lockheed Martin Corp (LMT.N), saying it was still not clear what caused a massive engine failure on an Air Force F-35 jet last month.

-"At this time, I do not have sufficient information to return the F-35B and F-35C fleet to flight," Vice Admiral David Dunaway, who heads the Navy's Air Systems Command, said in an update to a fleetwide grounding order issued by U.S. officials on July 3.
-A copy of the document was obtained by Reuters.

-Dunaway said in the document that he was committed to returning the F-35 fleet to flight as soon as possible, but there was "no discernible event that represents a root cause."

-In the incident on June 23, the Pratt & Whitney engine on an Air Force F-35 A-model jet broke apart and caught fire while a pilot was preparing to take off from a Florida air base.
+In the incident on June 23 at a Florida air base, the Pratt & Whitney (UTX.N) engine on an Air Force F-35 A-model jet broke apart, pushing through the top of the airplane and catching fire while a pilot was preparing to take off.
+[ID:nL2N0PK0C3]

-Until the grounding is lifted, the U.S. Marine Corps and Britain will not be able to ferry four F-35B aircraft to Britain for the jet's planned international debut at two air shows there this month - the Royal International Air Tattoo, the world's largest military air show that began Friday, and the Farnborough air show, which starts on Monday and runs until July 20.

-It would be a huge embarrassment to the United States if the jets are unable to appear at either air show, and could jeopardise export prospects for the new radar-evading plane just as two initial partners on the program - Canada and Denmark - are weighing fresh orders.

 Lockheed spokesman Michael Rein said the company still hoped the jets could be cleared to fly in time to make the show.